tdbowman/openAlt_W2021/USER_MANUAL.md

 ### 5.2 Step by Step Guide 📝
 These actions should be performed inside the `crossrefEventData/web/` folder.
-1) Install virtualenv: `pip install virtualenv`
+1) Install virtualenv: `pip install virtualenv`.
-2) Create a virtual environment: `python -m virtualenv venv`
+2) Create a virtual environment: `python -m virtualenv venv`.
 3) Activate the environment:
-    - Windows: `./venv/scripts/activate`
+    - Windows: `./venv/scripts/activate`.
-    - Linux/Mac: `./venv/bin/activate`
+    - Linux/Mac: `./venv/bin/activate`.
 4) Install Flask and our dependencies to this virtual environment:
-    - `pip install flask mysql-connector-python flask-mysqldb python-dateutil flask-paginate`
+    - `pip install flask mysql-connector-python flask-mysqldb python-dateutil flask-paginate`.
 5) Create a new file named `passwd.txt`.
     - Open the file, and type only your MySQL user password.
     - Save and close.
     - This file is ignored by git, but used by app.py to access your local MySQL server.
-6) Start the web server using `python app.py`
+6) Start the web server using `python app.py`.
-7) When the web server starts, navigate to [127.0.0.1:5000](127.0.0.1:5000)
+7) When the web server starts, navigate to [127.0.0.1:5000](127.0.0.1:5000).